asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 Additionally, a *good* hash function should satisfy the property:

-- **If two objects have the same hash, then they are not likely to be the same object.**
+- **If two objects have the same hash, then they are likely to be the same object.**

-Note that, as noted, since there are generally more possible objects than hash values, two objects may hash to the same value.
-This is called a [hash collision](http://en.wikipedia.org/wiki/Hash_collision), and anything that deals with hashes should be able to deal with them.
+Since there are generally more possible objects than hash values, two objects may hash to the same value.
+This is called a
+[hash collision](http://en.wikipedia.org/wiki/Hash_collision), and anything that deals with hashes should be able to deal with them.